rivetlogic/craftercms-bp-restaurant/README.md

 # craftercms-bp-restaurant
-Crafter CMS Blueprint: Restaurant
+CrafterCMS Blueprint: Restaurant

-Restaurant is a single page Crafter 3 blueprint.
+Restaurant is a single page CrafterCMS blueprint.
 It's based on the Zentro Bootstrap theme by [tooplate](http://www.tooplate.com/) available here http://www.tooplate.com/view/2076-zentro

 # Contact Us
 Contact Us sends no mails out of the box.
 You can specify what to do with the received form data by editing the controllers at